 Employees required to travel for business must use a Judiciary vehicle if such is available or assigned to the employee.
-If an employee must use his/her personal vehicle for business purposes, the employee shall receive mileage reimbursement at the applicable rate set forth in the Judiciary Travel Regulations and by the New Jersey State Appropriation Act in effect at the time of travel.
+If an employee must use his/her personal vehicle for business purposes, the employee shall receive mileage reimbursement at the rate of \$0.47 per mile or the applicable rate set forth in the New Jersey State Appropriation Act in effect at the time of travel whichever is greater.